-By the end of your degrees students from SEMS will be able to:
+By the end of your degree students from SEMS will be able to:

-R1 Adversity Adapt to changes in the face of adversity and an appreciation of how this feeds into lifelong learning.
-R2 Self-development Identify and appreciate the skills for personal and professional self-development.
+R1 Adversity Adapt to changes in the face of adversity and an appreciation of how this feeds into life long learning R2 Self-development Identify and appreciate the skills for personal and professional self-development.
 R3 Long-term goals Persevere and sustain interest in long-term goals.
 Cr1 Critical thinking Evaluate complex or contradictory information, data and processes in order to make judgements and decisions.
 Cr2 Problem-solving Identify and solve real world problems, developing creative solutions with a full awareness of sustainability.
 Cr3 Product design Apply creativity in product and systems design, incorporating different disciplinary and cultural perspectives.

 Cr4 Systems Evaluate, model and improve a range of multifaceted systems.
 Co1 Verbal communications Be effective in verbal communication, develop speaking and listening skills, and provide and receive constructive feedback.
 Co2 Written communication Convey complex technical, professional and other information in written form to suit a range of audiences.
-Co3 Communication technologies Use a range of digital technologies to facilitate effective verbal, graphical and visual communication of technical ideas with engineers, scientists, technicians and a lay audience.
-Co4 Team work Work effectively in a team, appreciating different team roles including leadership.
+Co3 Communication technologies Use a range of digital technologies to facilitate effective verbal, graphical and visual communication of technical ideas with engineers, scientists, technicians and a lay audience Co4 Team work Work effectively in a team, appreciating different team roles including the leadership.
 P1 Project management Use project management tools and develop skills to deliver projects in industry, research and elsewhere.
-P2 Ethics and codes of conduct Understand and comply with professional engineering and scientific ethics and codes of conduct.
-P3 Health and safety Understand the importance of health and safety (H&S) from personal, professional and corporate responsibility viewpoints.
-P4 Commercial awareness Have a working knowledge of intellectual property (IP) considerations and other commercial aspects of product development.
-P5 Regulation and quality assurance Have a working knowledge and ability to comply with relevant regulatory frameworks, quality assurance processes and good laboratory practice.
-T1 Manufacturing techniques Evaluate and select the appropriate prototyping and manufacturing techniques.
-T2 Laboratory and practical techniques Plan, use and record data from laboratory and workshop techniques pertinent to the discipline of study.
-T3 Risk and uncertainty Evaluate risk and uncertainty using appropriate statistical methods applied to engineering and scientific problems and other evaluation methods. Т4 Design of experiments Design tests and experiments to fabricate or synthesise different engineering systems, components or materials, and to measure or monitor their performance or properties.
-T5 Computer programming Use computer programming to model and solve science and engineering problems. Т6 Software tools Use common software tools for engineering design & analysis.
+P2 P2 Ethics and codes of conduct Understand and comply with professional enginee scientific ethics and codes of conduct.
+P3 Health and Safety Understand the importance of health and safety (H&S) from personal, professional and corporate responsibility viewpoints.
+P4 Commercial Awareness Have a working knowledge of intellectual property (IP) considerations and other commercial aspects of product development P5 Regulation and quality assurance Have a working knowledge and ability to comply with relevant regulatory frameworks, quality assurance processes and good laboratory practice.
+T1 Manufacturing techniques Evaluate and select the appropriate prototyping and manufacturing techniques T2 Laboratory and practical techniques Plan, use and record data from laboratory and workshop techniques pertinent to the discipline of study. Т3 Risk and Uncertainty Evaluate risk and uncertainty using appropriate statistical methods applied to engineering and scientific problems and other evaluation methods.
+T4 Design of experiments Design tests and experiments to fabricate or synthesise different engineering systems, components or materials, and to measure or monitor their performance or properties.
+T5 Computer programming Use computer programming to model and solve science and engineering problems. Т6 Software tools Use common software tools for engineering design & analysis laboratory sessions, industrial visits, workshops and group work.
+QMUL degrees combine face to face teaching and practical experiences, with supported and structured on-line learning.
+Our virtual learning platform is referred to as QMplus.
+Through this platform you will be able to find details about your modules, assessments, timetables and other activities.